hammackj/risu-rs/README.md

 `TemplateManager` searches for dynamic libraries in the following locations, in order:

-1. A `templates/` directory next to the executable.
+1. The built-in `src/templates` directory shipped with the project.
 2. The current working directory.
 3. `$HOME/.risu/templates`.
 4. Any additional paths listed in the configuration `template_paths`.